How to Choose a Life Insurance Policy: Your Definitive Guide

 Assess Your Needs

-Determine who depends on your income, what debts you have, and your future financial goals.
-This forms the foundation for your coverage amount.
+Determine who depends on your income, what debts you have, and your long-term financial goals.
+This foundation helps estimate the coverage amount needed.

 2